Horticulture Semester (Live)

 Horticulture Course Curriculum

-Week 1: Federal vs. State Law
+Federal vs. State Law

-Week 3: Cultivation Safety and Compliance
+Cultivation Safety & Compliance

-In this course, we discuss how you can grow cannabis safely and remain in compliance with state and local cultivation regulations.
-First, we identify the places where cannabis cultivation is permitted and take a brief look at the process of obtaining a license for commercial cultivation and the regulations you need to follow as a commercial grower.
+This course discusses how to grow cannabis safely and comply with state and local cultivation regulations.
+First, we identify the places where cannabis cultivation is permitted and briefly examine the process of obtaining a license for commercial cultivation and the regulations you need to follow as a commercial grower.
 Then, we turn our attention to safety.
 We walk through the mandatory security measures for most cannabis businesses and emphasize the importance of being a good neighbor and running a discreet operation with odor and light control.
 Finally, we look at some potential hazards in a cannabis cultivation operation and how to address them.

 Seeds and Clones